Sun protection using clothing

 ARPANSA and other national and international health authorities, including the World Health Organization have assessed that continuous exposure to ultraviolet radiation (UVR) from the sun causes harmful effects on the skin, eye and immune system.

-UPF ratings and protection categories
+UPF ratings and classifications

 Never rely on clothing alone for sun protection.
-During the times where sun protection is advised (when the UV index is 3 and above) use a combination of the five sun protection measures.
+During the times when sun protection is advised (when the UV index is 3 and above) use a combination of the five sun protection measures.
 Covering up is important, particularly at places where there is little shade, such as the beach.